 What can I do if I'm determined to be a doctor, but my grades aren't good enough?

 Many applicants take a few years after graduation to strengthen their academic records.
 They may choose to take additional science courses or to enroll in a formal postbaccalaureate program for students interested in medical school who need to improve their science grades.
 If you find that you are doing poorly in your science courses, it may be a wise strategy to put your premed plans on hold, concentrate on subjects you like and do well in, and then do the sciences after college if you are still interested in going to medical school.
 There are many formal and informal programs in the Chicago area that offer postbaccalaureate Master’s programs with heavy emphasis on science that can strengthen your academic credentials.

 Is it okay to take time between college and medical school - a gap year?

 Yes, an overwhelming majority of applicants in the US opt to take at least a year between college and medical school.
 Medical schools often like older applicants because of the maturity and life experience they bring to their applications.
 Here are some of the more popular reasons:

 When should I meet with the Health Sciences Advisor?

-Ideally, you should meet with Ms. Sima starting your freshman year to make sure that you are on track to finish your academic requirements in a timely fashion and that you have appropriate community and medical involvement.
-If you missed the freshman timeline, please make an appointment with Ms. Sima as soon as possible.
-If you wait until you are a senior, Ms. Sima is still a valuable resource who is here to help you reach your goals.
+Ideally, starting your freshman year to make sure that you are on track to finish your academic requirements in a timely fashion and that you have appropriate community and medical involvement.
+If you missed the freshman timeline, please make an appointment with Dr. Regina Schurman or Ms. Jennifer Salutric as soon as possible.

 What is the timeline for applying to medical school?